meesh1544/JavaScript-Term-Project-/final_project/readMe.txt

 has options of different clothes and accessories.
 It is in a drag and drop format.
 2. Jellyfish Dive is an interactive game that snorkles through stinging Jellyfish and sharp coral.
 Don't get too close or it's game over.
-3. Checkers is a classic board game that moves each board piece across the board.
-Capture all of your apponent's board pieces and you win!
+3. Tic-Tac-Toe is a game that is between two players using x's and o's to get three in a row on a game board.
+You can have horizonal, vertical, and diagnoal matches too win.
 ///----------------------------------------
 ///File Directory
 ///----------------------------------------